Queenless colonies & rearing queens

 The alternative method is grafting.

-Day 1 larvae are lifted and put in wax or plastic cups.
-The larvae are placed in a desperately queenless colony (the starter) and then grown in a strong queen-right colony (the finisher), where they are looked after like supersedure QC.
-Grafting is an advanced technique, a skill, not just knowledge.
+Grafting is an advanced technique.
 Some people say the Cupkit cups (see innovations) should be sprayed with sugar syrup the day before grafting.
 Others graft day one larva on a pool of royal jelly rather than empty cells.
-Most would carefully keep the grafts damp with a bit of towelling, The skill of grafting is like throwing a clay pot.
-Some beekers will have better results than others.
+Most would carefully keep the grafts damp by laying a bit of towelling over the cells.
+Grafting is like throwing a clay pot.
+Some beekeepers have better results than others.
 A few attain the skill immediately, but most get wobbly results.

 6 a.
 Starter colonies